-- 123. Premiums collection by agents and brokers.
+123. Premiums collection by agents and brokers.
 The number of agents and brokers very often exceeds the number of insurers.
 That exacerbates challenges to inclusive insurance markets in which the regulation of agents and brokers is rudimentary.
-When policyholders pay premiums to agents and brokers it is essential that proof of payments exists and the payment is correctly entered into the accounts of the agents / brokers and subsequently registered with the insurer. - 124.
-A different issue arises when the agent or broker defaults on its debts and subsequent premiums collected from policyholders are not transferred to the insurer or credited as payments received in the account held between agent / broker and insurer.
-To overcome this risk, sometimes by law any premium payment made to an agent / broker is considered to be made to the insurer.
-To it is therefore important that the insurer has arrangements in place to oversee the finance and administration of the agent and brokers. - 125.
-Involvement of aggregators.
+When policyholders pay premiums to agents and brokers it is essential that proof of payments exists and the payment is correctly entered into the accounts of the agents / brokers and subsequently registered with the insurer.

+124. A different issue arises when the agent or broker defaults on its debts and subsequent premiums collected from policyholders are not transferred to the insurer or credited as payments received in the account held between agent / broker and insurer.
+To overcome this risk, sometimes by law any premium payment made to an agent / broker is considered to be made to the insurer.72 It is therefore important that the insurer has arrangements in place to oversee the finance and administration of the agent and brokers.

+125. Involvement of aggregators.
 As described in section 2.3 and 3.2 aggregators play an important role in the distribution of insurance in inclusive markets.
 Various parties like retailers, utility service providers, MNOs and employers can serve as aggregators and be the point of sale for the insurance contract and manage other parts of the client relationship such as premium and claims servicing.
 Since this category as such is conventionally not subject to any formal supervision from an insurance perspective the concerns mentioned in the previous paragraphs on cash payment, proper administration and premium payment discharge are even more pertinent.
-In these situations there can often also be less reliance on insurers to effectively oversee these types of distributors as if the latter may dominate the relationship, a-ccess to their numerous outlets is a challenge or proper control systems are not in place. - 126.
-Use of mobile phone technology.
+In these situations there can often also be less reliance on insurers to effectively oversee these types of distributors if the latter dominate the relationship, access to their numerous outlets is a challenge or proper control systems are not in place.

+126. Use of mobile phone technology.
 As described in section 2.4 the use of mobile phones in insurance or mobile insurance is a well-known phenomenon in inclusive markets.
 In respect of premium collection there are various issues worth mentioning.
 Mobile insurance is a suitable way of premium collection that overcomes barriers in access to insurance as payments can be made easily without any need for cash payments.
 However, sometimes cash payments still need to be made to an agent or aggregator who then enters the payment into their mobile phone for transfer to the insurer's database.
-This creates considerations around cash management and receipt of premiums, as well as oversight over MNO agents collecting premiums on behalf of insurers. - 127.
-Initially in mobile insurance the premium collection often took place by deduction of the premiums from the airtime of the customer-(referred to as "mobile wallet").
-As this turned out to deplete the airtime considerably, and sometimes without the policyholder being aware of this, alternatives have emerged in which separate e-money accounts are held with the MNO. - 128.
-While mobile insurance can provide a helpful distribution model an important condition is that the geographic area and telecom infrastructure should be such that there is connectivity and mobile devices can be used or alternatively information can be stored on a device until such time that the user can connect with the insurer's information systems. - 129.
-As a consequence of the fact that mobile insurance developed as a loyalty program for MNOs and initially has often been offered for free customers identify the MNO with the insurer.
-This means Reference is made to that any busin the EcoLife ex ness conduct of cample in section the 2.4.
-MNO will also affect the insurer. /
+This creates considerations around cash management and receipt of premiums, as well as oversight over MNO agents collecting premiums on behalf of insurers.

+127. Initially in mobile insurance the premium collection often took place by deduction of the premiums from the airtime of the customer.
+As this turned out to deplete the airtime considerably, and sometimes without the policyholder being aware of this, alternatives have emerged in which separate e-money accounts are held with the MNO.

+128. While mobile insurance can provide a helpful distribution model an important condition is that the geographic area and telecom infrastructure should be such that there is connectivity and mobile devices can be used or alternatively information can be stored on a device until such time that the user can connect with the insurer's information systems.

+129. As a consequence of the fact that mobile insurance developed as a loyalty program for MNOs - and initially has often been offered for free - customers identify the MNO with the insurer.
+This means that any business conduct of the MNO will also affect the insurer.
+Reference is made to the EcoLife example in section 2.4.